RosaMeyer/whymon_bachelor/README.md

 # Explainable Monitoring of Regular Expressions

-This is a repository forked from **WhyMon** and is extended as part of a bachelor thesis in Explainable Monitoring of Regular Expressions, at the University of Copenhagen, Department of Computer Science with Dmitriy Traytel as superviser and Leonardo Lima as co-supervisor.
+This is a repository forked from **WhyMon** and is extended as part of Rosa Haslund Meyer's bachelor thesis (2025) in Explainable Monitoring of Regular Expressions, at the University of Copenhagen, Department of Computer Science with Dmitriy Traytel as superviser and Leonardo Lima as co-supervisor.

 # WhyMon: explanations as verdicts